-The mathematical models developed by Frank Kelly have enabled communications networks, including the Internet, to handle ever-increasing amounts of data transmission while maintaining quality of service by overcoming challenges including network congestion.
-He has provided the mathematical foundations for a scientific understanding of fundamentally important network phenomena including distributed congestion control in packet-switched networks and blocking and dynamic routing in circuit-switched telephone networks.
+The mathematical models developed by Frank Kelly have enabled communications networks, including the Internet, to handle ever-increasing amounts of data transmission, while maintaining quality of service, by overcoming challenges including network congestion.
+He has provided the mathematical foundations for a scientific understanding of fundamentally important network phenomena, including distributed congestion control in packet-switched networks, blocking, and dynamic routing in circuit-switched telephone networks.
 Dr. Kelly’s landmark work on rate control during the 1990s developed the equations responsible for governing traffic on the Internet and transformed the field.
 He was one of the first to provide economic insights on control problems in telecommunication networks, leading to his development of the “proportional fairness” concept.
 This spurred new research on rate control for the Internet and spawned worldwide activity on analysis of control schemes and congestion pricing, demonstrating how rate control of the Internet could be placed in a rigorous mathematical framework.
 Proportional fairness is now a central concept in analyzing resource allocation in networks.
 Dr. Kelly’s work opened the way for model-based development of the Traffic Control Protocol (TCP), with practically all forms of congestion control today incorporating Dr. Kelly’s equations.
-His work on dynamic alternative routing (DAR) during the 1980s provided a call-routing procedure in telephone networks for choosing alternate call paths when the primary path between a source and destination was blocked.
+His work with colleagues on dynamic alternative routing (DAR) during the 1980s provided a call-routing procedure in telephone networks for choosing alternate call paths when the primary path between a source and destination was blocked.
 Key to the success of DAR was the ability to determine the alternate paths online and in real time with information based on where and when the call was initiated.
-DAR’s success led to implementation in the British Telecom network and in the United States and Japan.
+DAR’s success led to implementation in the British Telecom network and has been widely influential.

-A Foreign Member of the U.S. National Academy of Engineering and Fellow of the U.K. Royal Society, Dr. Kelly is currently a professor of mathematics of systems at the University of Cambridge, Cambridgeshire, UK.
+A Foreign Member of the US National Academy of Engineering and Fellow of the UK Royal Society, Dr. Kelly is currently professor of the mathematics of systems at the University of Cambridge, Cambridgeshire, UK.